bauidch/hyres-api/README.md

-# hyres-api
+# hyrt-api
 An API for hydroculture research.
+Member of the HYRES Stack